Slat Lkahal Synagogue

 The synagogue was built from 1850 with funds raised by members of the community who mingled with the crowds at funeral ceremonies and begged for alms, and was inaugurated in 1859.

+Paul Bowles recorded "Podhe Adonai Nefech Adadav" and "Chalom lakha yom chebii" by Hazan Semtob Knafo and Amram Castiel as well as other prayers and piyyutim at the Elkahal Synagogue in 1959.

 "Slat Lkahal" which means "Synagogue of the Community" is also called the “Synagogue of the Poor”.
 It has also served as a Hebrew learning facility for children.